mrfinnsmith/game-dev-podcast/README.md

-# game-dev-podcast
+# What this is
-Audio files for game dev podcoast
+Audio files for John and Finn's game dev podcast.

+# How to use
+The audio files are for [reaper](https://reaper.fm).

+# Things to know
+*